Children & Young People

 What you will experience

-The Foundation Apprenticeship in Social Services (Children and Young People) is for pupils in S5 and S6.
-In S5 you will complete a National Progression Award at SCQF level 6 in Social Services and Healthcare.
-In S6 you will complete the 4 Mandatory Units of the SVQ 2 Social Services (Children and Young People).
+The Foundation Apprenticeship in Social Services (Children & Young People) is for pupils in S5 and S6.
+In S5 you will complete a National Progression Award at SCQF Level 6 in Social Services and Healthcare.
+In S6 you will complete the four Mandatory Units of the SVQ 2 Social Services (Children & Young People).

 The National Progression Award in year one will includes units in: